Tag Archives: Lent

 Lent 1

 The readings for the 2nd Week of Lent are mainly about the mercy of God.
-On Monday we were told in Luke’s Gospel: “Jesus said to his disciples: “Be merciful as your heavenly Father is merciful.”
+On Monday we were told in Luke’s Gospel: “Be merciful as your heavenly Father is merciful.”
 (Luke 6: 36)

 The man In Jesus’ parable of the Rich Man and Lazarus, our reading today, is far from merciful, absorbed as he is in himself and his own good.
 He’s living in a bubble of luxury, a gated world where he sees nothing else, not the poor man at his door nor his own inevitable death.
 He sees nothing else but the “good life,” wealth and pleasure.